paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-503-administrative.md

   (A) the one-year period beginning on the date of a declaration of an emergency referred to in subparagraph (A) or (B) of subsection (j)(4); and

-  (B) an additional one-year period beginning one year after the date of an emergency referred to in subparagraph (A) or (B) of subsection (j)(4), if the Maritime Administrator, in consultation with the Administrator of the Federal Emergency Management Administration,11 So in original.
-Probably should be “Agency,”. determines there is a compelling need arising out of the emergency for which the declaration is made.
+  (B) an additional one-year period beginning one year after the date of an emergency referred to in subparagraph (A) or (B) of subsection (j)(4), if the Maritime Administrator, in consultation with the Administrator of the Federal Emergency Management Agency, determines there is a compelling need arising out of the emergency for which the declaration is made.

 **(b) Allocation.—**